Andidy/Procedural-Island-Gen-plus-AStar/README.md

 C++11 compatible compiler (I use g++, you may need to tweak the buildscript)

 Raylib (www.raylib.com),
-Raylib needs to be placed adjacent to this directory:
+Raylib needs to be placed in the same folder as this directory

-/raylib

-/procedural-island...

 Compile: run the script for your os